Pani Steciuk’s Paska Recipe

 Me and my family enjoyed sweet and rich yeast bread and soon it was gone:) I love Pani Steciuk’s Braided Yeast Easter Bread covered with butter, served with a glass of milk.
 So yummy!

 I hope that thanks to this post readers would think warmly about Pani Steciuk.
-Thanks so much Tracey for sharing this beautiful family story and I hope to check more of your Babcias’s recipes!
+Thanks so much Tracey for sharing this beautiful family story and I hope to check out more of your Babcias’s recipes!

 I you like this recipe you may also like Pierogi Ruskie made by my friend’s Grandma from Włodawa.